 Proprietary and Nonstandard SIP Headers and Identification Services

-Table 1-5 lists the proprietary and nonstandard header fields for the standard SIP line-side interface.
-Refer to the "Remote-Party-ID Header" section on page 1-7 for additional information.
+Table 5: Proprietary or Nonstandard SIP Header Fields, on page 10 lists the proprietary and nonstandard header fields for the standard SIP line-side interface.
+Refer to the topic Remote-Party-ID Header, on page 11 for additional information.